 Patterns are also seen in computing, from the binary operations involved in low-level machine code, to high-level operations used by creative coders.
 However, the word “pattern” is overloaded, often used to describe simple phenomena such as straightforward sequences in music.
 On the other hand, the word ‘algorithm’ is often used to describe unfathomable complexity.
 In combination, “Algorithmic Pattern” refers to human-made algorithms, where complex and surprising results can result from the combination of simple parts (or rules).
 This offers us rich ways of making; easy to learn but taking a lifetime to explore.

-This salon will bring people together who value deep, human curiosity into patterns.
+This salon brought people together who value deep, human curiosity into patterns.
 We hope this event excites you whether you are exploring strange patterns in heritage crafts or contemporary algorithmic art.